 Why isn't Auto Minify working?

-- We will not minify inline js/css inside your html.
+- We will not minify inline JS/CSS inside your HTML.

-cURL to compare the response with and without Cloudflare - use this guide to learn how to do that or you can view the source code in your browser directly.
+cURL to compare the response with and without Cloudflare — refer to Gathering information for troubleshooting sites to learn how to do that or you can view the source code in your browser directly.

 To check the syntax of your HTML / CSS or JS files we recommend using online validators / tools such as the following to look for potential issues:

 If you see that minification still is not taking effect after checking these steps, please contact Cloudflare Support.
 You should include the URLs of the resources that you are seeing issues with.